tieshort/BallArena/README.md

 Guide the ball to finish!

 ## Running build (pre-alpha)
-Download "Build" folder and run "BallArena.exe".
-Enjoy!
+Download "Build" from release page and run "BallArena.exe"

 Only build available for now